 Cloud Data Migration means transferring data from your bare metal servers to a Cloud Infrastructure, which is managed by a Cloud Provider.

-Businesses migrate their data to the Cloud because it is the optimal environment today—in terms of costs, performance, security, and more.
+Businesses migrate their data to the Cloud because it is the optimal environment today—in terms of costs, performance, security, better data analytics, and more.

 Cloud Data Migration Methods

 Cloud Providers will offer many options to migrate your data to the Cloud.
 That said, you can group those options into 2 large categories: one is online, and another is off.

 In the offline method, you use a portable storage device to transfer your data to the cloud provider’s data center.
 This method requires Local Area Network (LAN) bandwidth, as distinct from Wide area network (WAN) bandwidth and direct connection.

 You should migrate your data to the cloud offline if you cannot afford high-speed connections—they are not available in your areas or just plain expensive.

 There are typically two types of devices used for Offline Data Migration: customer-owned device and provider-owned device.
 Which type to choose depends on the amount of data you intend to migrate.

 A customer-owned device is ideal for transferring workloads of 10 terabytes or less.
 Having a low capacity, this device could be your hard drive, CD, USB stick, …, that has been encrypted.
 The migration is this simple: you copy your data onto the device and send it to the cloud provider, who then uploads your data to the target cloud environment.
 Once the migration is finished, the provider will send the device back to you.
 Some also offer to destroy the device, if that’s what you want.